ArtisanPack-UI/icons/docs/guide/service-provider.md

 # Service Provider Integration

-The ArtisanPack UI Icons v2.0 package includes a `CustomIconsServiceProvider` that handles configuration publishing, icon set registration, and integration with the `blade-ui-kit/blade-icons` system.
+The ArtisanPack UI Icons v2.0 package includes a `IconsServiceProvider` that handles configuration publishing, icon set registration, and integration with the `blade-ui-kit/blade-icons` system.

 ## Automatic Registration